 Every day, you wake up and think that this is the day that you’re going to stop using, but your resolve quickly disappears as your brain starts its unrelenting demand.
 Even if you can weather your brain, your body might not respond well to the sudden withdrawal.

-The fact is that detoxing on your own is not only extremely hard, it can be very dangerous, which is why the team here at Tres Vistas Recovery offers help.
-Under the direction of Dr. Daniel Headrick, we offer support, as well as medically assisted treatments that can greatly ease the detox process, setting you more firmly on the road to recovery.
+The fact is that detoxing on your own is not only extremely hard, but it can also be very dangerous, which is why the team here at Tres Vistas Recovery offers help.
+We offer support, as well as medication-assisted treatments that can greatly ease the detox process, setting you more firmly on the road to recovery.

 What happens when you detox

 Whether you’re detoxing from alcohol, opioids, benzodiazepines, or some other substance, you can expect the process to be a bumpy one.

 Depending upon how much you used or drank and for how long, your withdrawal symptoms can range from mild to severe and, in some cases, be deadly.

 At best, you may experience physical symptoms that include: